ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 You've to ruthlessly prioritize fixing things in the two scenarios:
 1. While exploring, if the feedback from a workflow is not positive, learn what's not working & fix it.
-2. When the application breaks down, act fast on debugging & fixing it
+2. When the application breaks down, act fast on debugging & fixing it.

  Gather learnings from each pathway and evolve them by fixing modules that aren't working.